Frequently Asked Questions

 Vehicle Branding & Wrapping FAQ

 A vehicle wrap consists of a thin film of vinyl that is applied to the surface of your vehicle.
-Bandit Signs offers a variety of different types of vehicle wraps, including full wraps, partial wraps, solid colour wraps and paint protection wraps.
+Bandit offers a variety of different types of vehicle wraps, including full wraps, partial wraps, solid colour wraps and paint protection wraps.

-Bandit Signs offers an in-house team of experienced designers who can work with you on your vehicle wraps.
+Bandit offers an in-house team of experienced designers who can work with you on your vehicle wraps.

 We use state of the art digital printers to print our wraps.
 All our machines are approved by 3M and we only use original equipment manufactured ink.
 This ensures that we comply with our 3M matched component system warranty.

 Once printed, the material is sent to our drying room for 24 hours for the ink to dry, then it is laminated and will cure for another 12 hours before application.

 The process of vehicle wrapping is extremely precise and requires a lot of experience.